jerodw/CSWebsiteBuilder/README.md

 # CSWebsiteBuilder
 This is a website builder for CS courses at BYU.
 The main idea of this website builder is you supply it with a config file and a directory of resources for your class and the website builder will build a standardized website for your class.
 Follow the instructions below to get started.
 The recommended version is 10.15.3 LTS.
 Lower versions of Node.js may not work with the website builder.
+It does appear to work on schizo and the lab machines.

 # Dependency
 This project requires Node.js.
 You can download it [here](https://nodejs.org/en/download/) or find instructions for your package manager [here](https://nodejs.org/en/download/package-manager/).
 The current LTS should be fine.
 Avoid any versions below 8 as their may be incompatibilities.